A Guide to Trader Joe’s Many Varieties of Ravioli

 Thoughts: The filling in this ravioli is definitely heavy-handed on the salt, so be careful when salting your own pasta water when preparing.
 Other than that, this ravioli definitely delivers on that distinctive truffle flavor.
 The porcini mushrooms that make up the majority of the filling are sauteed and pureed before added to their ravioli pockets, resulting in a creamy and savory stuffing.
 Although this dish is inherently rich, I think I’d double down and pair this with a cream sauce.
-If you have black truffles on hand, shaving those to finish would really be the cherry on top.
+If you have black truffles on hand, shaving those to finish or a brick of good parmesan cheese would really be the cherry on top.

 Recommended sauce pairing: Tomato and basil sauce or balsamic vinaigrette

 Thoughts: This is delicious and refreshing!
 It feels sort of like a summer pasta, so it might not be what I reach for when the weather turns colder, but the filling has that unmistakable cheese pull-quality you get from mozzarella and the flavor of tomatoes and basil shines through.
 I’d submerge these raviolis either in a tomato basil sauce or covered with a balsamic glaze (which Trader Joe’s already has bottled).
 You can also double down on the caprese elements with cherry tomatoes, fresh chopped basil, and additional shredded cheese.